Our Company Blog

 Our professionals can safely remove bird nests to keep your chimney free from hazardous blockages.
 We can also prevent the birds from returning to live in your chimney in the future.

-Weststar Chimney Sweeps provides installation services for a wide variety of chimney products, including gas log sets, chimney caps, chase covers, crown coats, cap dampers and damper locks, prefab panel replacement, hearth screen replacement, and heat reflectors.
+Weststar Chimney Sweeps provides installation services for a wide variety of chimney products, including chimney caps, crown coats, hearth screen replacement, and heat reflectors.